tamari92/kf2-tournament/scoring.md

 Currently, the only score penalty in use is the **Time Penalty** (TP).
 TP is acquired in the event that teams take *too long* to finish the match.

-The actual value of the penalty is based off of the **Max Time**, a predetermined value that represents the maximum time it should take teams to beat the map under normal circumstances.
+The actual value of the penalty is based off of the **PENALTY Time** value, a predetermined value that represents the maximum time it should take teams to beat the map under normal circumstances.

-Teams lose **2 Points** for **every second** they take to complete the match after surpassing the Max Time.
+Teams lose **2 Points** for **every second** they take to complete the match after surpassing the PENALTY Time.

 As an example, consider the following CS, HB, TB, and OB values:
 ```